-6. Budapest Zoo and Botanical Gardens
+6. Budapest Zoo and Botanical Gardens: Get Closer To Nature

 This zoo is one of the oldest in the world.
 You can find over 1000 different species of animals here.
 People usually come here to see the Komodo dragons and the wombats, although there are plenty of other animals here too like polar bears, red pandas, and big cats.
 The aquariums have plenty of different fish and sea life as well.
 There are life-sized models of whales and other skeletal remains here.
 The zoo has different categories of species and the botanical garden has beautiful Eastern flora and fauna.
 There is a chicken farm with young chickens where you can care for them and learn how to domesticate animals.

-9. Hortobagy National Park
+9. Hortobagy National Park: The Hungarian Wildlife

-This is one of the best things to do in Hungary in the Winter as the sun will be out during the day.
+This is one of the best things to do in Hungary in winter as the sun will be out during the day.
 The landscape here is beautiful and consists of forests, rivers, plains and green mountains.
-There is plenty of flora and fauna and you can see a lot of wildlife, such as horses, water buffalo, and Hungarian grey cattle.
+There is plenty of flora and fauna and you can see a lot of Hungarian wildlife, such as horses, water buffalo, and Hungarian grey cattle.
 You may also be able to spot birds like the red-footed falcon, stone curlews and much more.
 The nine-holed Bridge is what makes this park iconic.
 It is a stone arch bridge that was once the longest until 1921.